kyma-project/kyma/docs/tracing/03-02-Tracing.md

 ## Install Tracing locally

-Read [this](/root/kyma#configuration-custom-component-installation-add-a-component) document to learn how to install Jaeger locally.
+Read the [configuration document](/root/kyma#configuration-custom-component-installation-add-a-component) to learn how to install Jaeger locally.

 ## Access Jaeger